Update your iPhone, iPad, or iPod touch

-Apple's software updates for iOS introduce new features and improvements that let you do even more with your iPhone, iPad, and iPod touch.
-Updating the software on your device is easy.
-This article explains how to do it in five simple steps.
+iOS updates introduce new features that let you do even more with your iPhone, iPad, or iPod touch.
+Update your device wirelessly or using iTunes with a few easy steps.

-* Some iOS updates may not available as over-the-air updates.
-VPN or proxy connections may prevent your device from contacting the iOS update servers.
+Some iOS updates aren't available as over-the-air updates.
+VPN or proxy connections might prevent your device from contacting the iOS update servers.

 Update your device using iTunes

-- Ensure that you're using the latest version of iTunes.
+- Install the latest version of iTunes on your computer.

-- Connect your device to your computer using the included USB cable.
+- Plug in your device to your computer.

 - In iTunes, select your device.